 No redfish arsenal is complete without gold weedless spoons.
 These simple yet deadly lures have caught more redfish than perhaps any other artificial bait.
 The Johnson Silver Minnow in gold remains the gold standard, with its wire weedguard allowing anglers to fish the thickest grass beds where redfish hunt.

 The wobbling action and flash perfectly mimic injured baitfish.
 Use 1/4-ounce spoons for shallow flats and 1/2-ounce models for deeper water or windy conditions.
-Many anglers enhance their spoons with soft plastic trailers or a dab of shrimp for added attraction.
+Many anglers enhance their spoons with soft plastic trailers or a dab of shrimp scent for added attraction.

 Topwater Lures - For Explosive Surface Action